mergeability/mergeable/docs/README.md

     pending_reviewer: true # Optional boolean.
 When true, all the requested reviewer's approval is required
     message: 'Custom message...'
   block:
-    changes_requested: true #If true, block all approvals when one of the reviewers give 'changes_requested' review
+    changes_requested: true #If true, block all approvals when one of the reviewers gave 'changes_requested' review
     message: 'Custom message...'
 ```